ringcentral/rc-unified-crm-extension/docs/insightly.md

 Insightly's contact lookup method is very strict.
 As a result, if the phone numbers in Insightly are not stored using the E.164 standard, e.g. `+1##########`, then the CRM extension will fail to find the contact record for call logging and call pop.

-To address this, short of reformatting every phone number stored in Insightly, is to go our [advanced settings](./users/settings.md#advanced-configuration-options) and setting the phone number formats to conform with the conventions used by your company.
+To address this, short of reformatting every phone number stored in Insightly, is to go our [Phone number format setting](./users/settings.md#phone-number-formats) under `Contact setting` and setting the phone number formats to conform with the conventions used by your company.

 Making this change will improve your experience with the extension considerably.